Ngo Dinh Diem: Elections

 However, Diệm's regime of "democratic one man rule" faced increasing difficulties.
 After coming under pressure from within Vietnam and from the United States, Diệm agreed to hold legislative elections in August 1959 for South Vietnam.
-But in reality, newspapers were not allowed to publish names of independent candidates or their policies, and political meetings exceeding five people were prohibited.
+However, in reality, newspapers were not allowed to publish names of independent candidates or their policies, and political meetings exceeding five people were prohibited.
 Candidates who ran against government-supported opponents faced harassment and intimidation.
 In rural areas, candidates who ran were threatened using charges of conspiracy with the Việt Cộng, which carried the death penalty.
 Phan Quang Đán, the government's most prominent critic, was allowed to run.
 Despite the deployment of 8,000 ARVN plainclothes troops into his district to vote, Đán still won by a ratio of six to one.
 The busing of soldiers to vote for regime approved candidates occurred across the country.
 When the new assembly convened, Đán was arrested.

 In May 1961, U.S. Vice President Lyndon B. Johnson visited Saigon and enthusiastically declared Diệm the "Winston Churchill of Asia".
-Asked why he had made the comment, Johnson replied, "Diệm's the only boy we got out there."
+When asked why he had made the comment, Johnson replied, "Diệm's the only boy we got out there."
 Johnson assured Diệm of more aid in molding a fighting force that could resist the communists.